Lys-san/T-Linkage/README.md

-# J-Linkage
+# T-Linkage

 ## Overview

-Implementation of the J-Linkage algorithm for multiple line fitting problems, based on R. Toldo & A. Fusiello work [[1]](#references).
+Implementation of the T-Linkage algorithm for multiple line fitting problems, based on L. Magri & A. Fusiello work [[1]](#references).

 ![preview](preview/tlk-10-models.jpg)